 Introduction

 Placental abruption is the early separation of a placenta from the lining of the uterus before the completion of the second stage of labor.
-It is one of the causes of bleeding during the second half of pregnancy.
-Placental abruption is a relatively rare but serious complication of pregnancy and places the well-being of both mother and fetus at risk.
-Placental abruption is also called abruptio placentae.[1][2]
-See Image.
-Placental Abruption.
+It is 1 of the causes of bleeding during the second half of pregnancy.
+Placental abruption is a relatively rare but serious complication of pregnancy that puts the well-being of both mother and fetus at risk.
+It is also called abruptio placenta (See Image.
+Placental Abruption).[1][2]

 Etiology